Sunday, March 24, 2013

 What do aronia berries taste like?

 Aronia berries and products made from them have a distinctive taste that is unlike any other fruit.
 The taste of aronia is a complex sensation in the mouth, tongue, and throat.
-It is difficult to describe the taste of most fruits including aronia.
+It is difficult to describe the taste of most fruits and berries including aronia.
 Many people describe the taste of aronia berries as a pleasant, distinctive flavor.
-If you have an open mind, then you will probably like the taste of aronia.
+If you like other fruits and berries, then you will probably like the taste of aronia berries.

 Ripe aronia berries